-The SS Yongala wreck has the excellent reputation of being one of the best diving sites in the world.
+The SS Yongala wreck has an excellent reputation for being one of the best diving sites in the world.
 So I was super excited when I finally organised my trip to Townsville for our SS Yongala dive.
-But also a bit stressed as we were not planning our trip at the best season.
+But I was also a bit stressed as we were not planning our trip at the best season.
 Will our SS Yongala dive experience match our expectations and live up to its reputation?

-The conditions were not optimal when we dived the SS Yongala wreck: the sea was bumpy, and it was a full moon.
-For this dive site, nothing out of the ordinary for this dive site while we were there.
-Still, our SS Yongala Dive was outstanding.
+The sea was bumpy, and it was a full moon.
+Those who had dived there before were not impressed by this trip.
+Still, I found our SS Yongala Dive outstanding.
 Yes, it does deserve a spot on the list of the World’s best scuba diving sites: there aren’t many places in the world where you’ll see such an abundance of marine life around a massive shipwreck.

 Read on to learn from our experience and read essential tips to help you plan your SS Yongala dive: what to expect, what level is preferable, the best time to dive Yongala, where to dive from and where to stay…